 Story by Peter Ruicci (Sault Star) | Photo by James Egan’s Sports Photography

-To read the full story CLICK HERE.
+To view the complete story CLICK HERE.

 ATTENDANCE – 3,969